archit0/elastic-mongo-link/README.md

-# Elastic Search and Mongodb River Docker
+# Elastic Search and Mongodb Link Docker
 Plugin using for connecting mongodb and elasticsearch : https://github.com/richardwilly98/elasticsearch-river-mongodb

 This project will help you to setup mongodb and elastic search quickly and helps you to sync mongodb collecitons with elasticsearch to perform your searches.